 Both testosterone and cognitive function decline as we get older.
 Is there a connection?
-Early studies hint at a possible link between low testosterone and Alzheimer’s disease.
-This was confirmed in another study published under the Journal of Gerontology.
+Early studies3 hint at a possible link between low testosterone and Alzheimer’s disease.
+This was confirmed in another study published in the Journal of Gerontology.
 Men saw mild cognitive improvement following 12-months of taking a test booster.

 Will more testosterone turn you into Einstein?
 Probably not, but it just might keep the neurons in your brain firing and offset the gradual cognitive decline that comes with old age.

 Studies4 found that obese men have lower testosterone.
 Among its many functions, testosterone also regulates insulin and glucose metabolism.
 As testosterone levels drop, the body begins to accumulate adipose fat tissue.
 Studies5 confirm that both testosterone and dehydroepiandrosterone (DHEA) have fat-reducing properties.

 Here’s something else to consider: just as low testosterone raises fat cells, the fatty tissue, in turn, converts the testosterone into estrogen, further decreasing T levels.
 Ultimately, what you have is a negative feedback loop that goes on indefinitely until you take active measures to increase testosterone naturally.

 Its benefits also include the boost of one’s psyche and drive to excel in the face of adversity.
 One study examined men who competed in one-on-one competition against other guys.
 Test subjects’ T levels were examined throughout the course of competition.
 Researchers found that men whose T count was low after losing were less likely to engage in a second round.
 Men with higher androgen levels were more willing to go for round two in an attempt at redemption.